 - Firefox: ‘Library’ menu > History > Clear Recent History > Time range to clear: Everything.

 - Chrome: menu > History > Clear browsing data > Clear the following items from the beginning of time.

 Now when you have cleaned everything, type your name into Google search engine and check the results.
-You can also use the other search engines like DuckDuckGo or Startpage.
+You can also use other search engines like DuckDuckGo or Startpage.
 Also, carry out an image search by uploading your image.
-This way you will have a clearer view of what’s out there on the public internet.
+This way, you will have a clearer view of what’s out there on the public internet.

 In fact, there is a better idea, search for your name before clearing the browsing history and then search it after clearing and compare the results.
 For image search, you can use TinEye or Google image search.

 Delete the images